 Car Battery Charger Pricing

-- $100 and above: Higher-end car battery chargers tend to be larger in form, more powerful in voltage, and more convenient in terms of extra accessories.
+- $100 and up: Higher-end car battery chargers tend to be larger in form, more powerful in voltage, and more convenient in terms of extra accessories.
 It's easy to find a model that can tackle nearly any vehicle, including a few restorer options for professional use.

 Since most car battery chargers see use outside or in garages, a basic level of exterior protection can keep the charger in a good condition for a long period of time.
 Protection from water and dust is an important feature, often denoted by the IP rating system that measures how resistant something is to these elements.
 Basic heat protection also goes a long way towards protecting the interior components of a charger.

 If you want to get more out of a car battery charger, extra features and accessories are a must.
 Things like small device charging ports, built-in radios, and rapid-charging functionality all allow you to get more use out of the charger and more value for your dollar.
 Even basic add-ons like an LCD screen led indicators or a waterproof or spark-proof exterior help with usability and durability.